clarakhumalo/clarakhumalo/README.md

 <h2 align="left">Hi 👋!
-My name is Clara and I'm a software engineering graduate, from South Africa.</h2>
+My name is Clara and I'm a software engineer, from South Africa.</h2>

 ###